mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-During the early centuries of Imperial history, the Quarantine Agency was involved in many operations that required the ‘cleansing’ of entire worlds.
+During the early centuries of Imperial history, the Quarantine Agency was involved in many operations that required the 'cleansing' of entire worlds.
 If a world was determined to be an existential threat to the empire, naval elements interdicted the affected planet and then bombarded it with capital ship armaments